Sell Jewelry in Mobridge, SD: Gold, Silver & Estate Pieces

 Watches & Other Pieces

-Watches are evaluated based on brand, condition, and precious metal content.
-Gold-cased watches carry both metal value and potential collectible value.
+Watches are evaluated based on brand, condition, function, demand, and precious-metal content.
+Gold-cased or name-brand watches may need a closer look.

 • Gold and gold-filled watches